Azure Security Center frequently asked questions (FAQ)

 - Standard tier – Security Center enables the 'Security' solution on the default workspace.

 For more information on pricing, see Security Center pricing.
-The pricing page addresses changes to security data storage and prorated billing starting in June 2017.

-The Log Analytics pricing tier of workspaces created by Security Center does not affect Security Center billing.
+The log analytics pricing tier of workspaces created by Security Center does not affect Security Center billing.

 What qualifies a VM for automatic provisioning of the Microsoft Monitoring Agent installation?